chicoferreira/prometeu-thesis/README.md

 typst init @preview/uminho-thesis:0.1.0
 ```

-When compiling your project, ensure that the necessary fonts are either installed system-wide (use `typst fonts` to check), or specify your font directory by adding `./fonts` as a valid font folder in your Typst LSP settings.
-Alternatively, if running Typst from the command line, use the `--font-path ./fonts` option.
+Make the required fonts available by either installing them system-wide (use `typst fonts` to verify detection) or by placing them in a folder of your choice (e.g., `./fonts`) and referencing it via your Typst LSP settings or use the CLI option `--font-path <folder>`.

 ## Current Limitations